 Jessica Rose - Chief Financial Officer & Director, Employee Ownership Programs

-Jessica Rose is a national employee ownership business strategist, who focuses on the unique role of capital to drive scale.
-She advises cities, grant-makers, and investors on cutting-edge models to expand economic opportunity through employee ownership and is deeply involved in the research and development of innovative, on-the ground employee-owned business development and financing models.
+Jessica advises cities, foundations, and asset managers on cutting-edge models to expand economic opportunity through employee ownership and is deeply involved in the research and development of innovative, on-the-ground employee-owned business development and financing models.